mountaineerbr/shellChatGPT/man/README.md

 the TTY screen size during editing.
 However, input buffers remain unaffected.
 Use the text editor interface for big prompt editing.

-If readline screws up your currrent input buffer, try pressing
+If readline screws up your current input buffer, try pressing
 \<*CTRL-L*\> to force it to redisplay and refresh the prompt properly on screen.